marian-stanciulica/Foodybite/README.md

 ## Motivation

-In 2022, I felt that it was the right time to dive deeper in `SwiftUI` since I had seen the potential of the framework and my curiosity drove me to use it in a larger project as I had already been using it for testing its functionalities.
+The initial spark of this project was when I felt it was the right time to dive deeper in `SwiftUI` since I had seen the potential of the framework and my curiosity drove me to use it in a larger project as I had already been using it for testing its functionalities.

 After finishing the UI, the next challenge I gave to myself was to design the app in the best possible way using all the best practices in order to create a high quality project and sharp my skills.
 At the same time, my interest in TDD and modular design were emerging, that's the reason I only used TDD when writing all modules besides UI (used it for snapshot tests afterwards 😀).